bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-08-newsletter.md

       in `AddrMan`, finding no outbound peers?
 How does this PR fix it?" a2="If the `-onlynet` configuration changes.
 For example, suppose the node has always been run with `-onlynet=ipv4` so its AddMan has no ipv6 addresses.
-Then the node is restarted with `-onlynet=ipv6`.
+Then the node is restarted with `-onlynet=onion`.
-      The fixed seeds have some ipv6 addresses, but without the PR, the node won't use them since the `AddrMan` isn't _completely_ empty (it has some ipv4 addresses from before).
-With the PR, the startup code will add some ipv6 fixed seeds, since `AddrMan` doesn't contain any addresses _of that_ (now reachable) _network type_ . a2link="https://bitcoincore.reviews/26847#l-98"
+      The fixed seeds have some onion addresses, but without the PR, the node won't use them since the `AddrMan` isn't _completely_ empty (it has some ipv4 addresses from before).
+With the PR, the startup code will add some onion fixed seeds, since `AddrMan` doesn't contain any addresses of _that_ (now reachable) network type. a2link="https://bitcoincore.reviews/26847#l-98"

   q3="When an address we'd like to add to `AddrMan` collides with an existing